Master Services Agreement

 (k) Survival – Sections 3 (Invoices and Payments), 4 (Deliverables: Intellectual Property), 5(b) (Warranties), 5(c) (Disclaimer), 6 (Client Responsibilities), 7 (Indemnities), 8 (Limitation of Liability) and 9 Miscellaneous and any other provisions that by their nature reasonably should be deemed to survive and shall survive after the expiration or termination of this Agreement for any reason.

-(l) Assignment – Neither party may assign this Agreement or the rights or obligations hereunder without the express written consent of the other party, except that certain Services may be performed by subcontractors to Cogneau, provided that Cogneau shall remain responsible for the Services and Deliverables provided by such subcontractors hereunder.
+(l) Assignment – Client shall not assign this Agreement or the rights or obligations hereunder without the express written consent of Cogneau.
+Cogneau may assign or sub-contract this Agreement or the rights or obligations hereunder without the express written consent of the Client.
+Further Cogneau may get, certain Services performed by subcontractors to Cogneau, provided that Cogneau shall remain responsible for the Services and Deliverables provided by such subcontractors hereunder.

-For all purposes of this Agreement, the Courts at Gurugram, Haryana shall have sole and exclusive jurisdiction.
+For all purposes of this Agreement, the Courts at Gurugram, Haryana shall have sole and exclusive jurisdiction for all disputes arising pursuant to or in connection with this Agreement or any SOW executed hereunder.

 (n) Force Majeure – Except for payment obligations, neither party will incur any liability to the other party resulting from any delay or failure to perform all or any part of this Agreement, if such delay or failure is caused, in whole or in part, by events, occurrences or forces beyond the reasonable control and without the negligence or other fault of such party.